jason-gerard/laser-link-scheduler/README.md

 # laser-link-scheduler
-Scheduling algorithm for free-space laser communication in deep space
+Scheduling algorithm for free-space laser communication in delay/disruption tolerant deep space networks.

 ## Usage
 There are a couple scenarios the project comes with by default.
 These are the ones used for analysis.
 They model interplanetary Mars to Earth space exploration missions where there are a set of orbiters around Mars that either produce data with onboard equipment or receive data from other nodes such as landers, rovers, or drones.
 The orbiters transmit data to relay satellites around Mars which then try to transmit data across interplanetary distances to Earth.